Alan Whelan commenced his working life at the age of 18, one month after finishing secondary school.

 After three years as a freelance engineer, Alan, now at the age of 27, opened his first business, Solitaire Recording Studio Ltd in Dublin in 1999.

 The studio relocated to it’s current premises in 2004.

-Since Alan started his career, he has worked both as Engineer and/or Producer on over 100 double platinum selling albums for various record companies and artists.
-In addition he also has his own triple platinum album on sale entitled “Celtic Instrumental Airs From Ireland”.
+Since Alan started his career, he has worked both as Engineer and/or Producer on hundreds of multi platinum selling albums for various record companies and artists.